Alcibiades DeBlanc

 Jean Maximilien Alcibiades Derneville DeBlanc (September 16, 1821 – November 8, 1883) was a lawyer and state legislator in Louisiana.
-He served as a colonel for the Confederate army during the American Civil War.
-Afterward, he founded the Knights of the White Camelia, a white insurgent militia that operated from 1867-69 to suppress freedmen's voting, disrupt Republican Party political organizing and try to regain political control of the state government in the 1868 election.
+He served as a colonel for the Confederate Army during the American Civil War.
+Afterwards, he founded the Knights of the White Camelia, a white insurgent militia that operated from 1867–1869 to suppress freedmen's voting, disrupt Republican Party political organizing and try to regain political control of the state government in the 1868 election.
 A Congressional investigation overturned 1868 election results in Louisiana.

-But DeBlanc continued to oppose the Reconstruction effort; he was influential in commanding 600 men to oppose the disputed election of Governor William Pitt Kellogg in 1874 and try to seat the Democrats.
-He was briefly arrested and held by U.S. Marshals.
+DeBlanc continued to oppose Reconstruction.
+During the Battle of Liberty Place in 1874, he commanded 600 men during an uprising to overthrow Governor William Pitt Kellogg after a disputed election.
+He was arrested briefly and held by U.S. Marshals.
 In 1876 he was appointed by Democratic governor Francis T. Nicholls as a Louisiana Supreme Court Justice after white Democrats regained political control in the state.